My Testimony

 if this guy can be forgiven and saved by God, maybe there's a chance for me.”

 It was the only glimmer of hope I had for some sort of future where I might find freedom.
-But instead, on January 8th, that same celebrity jokingly posted the most vile, awful music video mocking Jesus Christ, almost as a big "Sike, joke's on you!" to the Christians watching him.
-These were the same Christians who I observed in the comments beforehand being so kind to him, welcoming him into God’s family.
-Oppositely, the comments on this new music video from non-believers were so cruel and vile - people praising the celebrity and laughing along with him at the Christians he “fooled.”
+I held onto that for days.
+But instead, on January 8th at 3pm, that same celebrity jokingly posted the most vile, awful music video mocking Jesus Christ, almost as a big "Sike, joke's on you" to the Christians watching him.
+The comments on this new music video from non-believers were so cruel and vicious - people praising the celebrity and laughing along with him at the Christians he “fooled.”

 I hadn't truly prayed since I was little.
 I had no relationship with God whatsoever.
 But yet, seeing this felt like a stab in the chest.
 I began questioning,

 And I began to cry.
 I cried, and cried and cried.
-Something I hadn't done in years because the drugs kept me numb.
+Something I hadn't done in years because the drugs kept me numb physically AND emotionally.
 I was so familiar with darkness, evil and hate, that in this moment… I knew there had to be an opposite.
 There has to be good.

 I began crying out to God through tears, saying,